Backyard Chicken Predators

 Step #1 Clean Out the Chicken Coop

-You need to get all the bedding out so you can get a good look at the coop.
-Scrape, sweep, and shovel.
-Remove every bit of bedding along with the nesting boxes.
+1. Remove all the bedding so you can get a good look at the coop.

 Step #2 Inspect everything

-Once you have the inside of the chicken coop emptied and cleaned out take the time to do a good and thorough inspection.
+Once you have the inside of the chicken coop emptied and cleaned out take the time to do a thorough inspection.

-You will want to look everything over.
-The walls, the floor, the corners, the door.
-Everything.
+You will want to look everything over, including the walls, the floor, the corners, and the door.

 Let me just say that trying to feed your chickens with a dozen little hungry birds flying around your head really gets this old heart pumping.